GLOBAL MARKETS-Shares, oil steady in Europe after China sends Asia sprawling

 LONDON, Jan 11 World stocks fell to near 2-1/2 year lows on Monday as a fresh pounding for Chinese markets left Asia at a four-year trough and sent oil and commodity markets sprawling again.

-Europe's main bourses saw a more steady start to the week but investors were still shaky after a torrid session in Asia as doubts continued to mount about Beijing's ability to manage the world's second-biggest economy.
+Europe's main bourses saw a more steady start but investors were still shaky after a torrid session in Asia as doubts continued to mount about Beijing's ability to manage the world's second-biggest economy.

-Wall Street's S&P 500, Dow Jones industrial and Nasdaq were expected to see 0.3-0.4 percent bounces after last week's worst ever start to a year though there appeared to be little firm conviction.

 The absence of Tokyo for a holiday only made liquidity even harder to come by, heightening volatility.
 Currency markets saw some wild swings with the South African rand collapsing to record lows at one point before bouncing.